-LKB filed a proceeding against ADB and KBC Bank claiming an amount of approximately 77 million USD, based on the allegedly wrongful grant and maintenance of credit facilities by ADB and KBC Bank to the Daleyot entities.
-In its last court brief LK claims an additional amount of approximately 5 million USD.
+On 10 December 2014, LKB filed a proceeding against ADB and KBC Bank claiming an amount of approximately 77 million USD, based on the allegedly wrongful grant and maintenance of credit facilities by ADB and KBC Bank to the Daleyot entities.
+In its last court brief LKB claimed an additional amount of approximately 5 million USD.

 By decision of 7 February 2017 the Commercial Court dismissed LK's claims.
-Moreover, the court decided that the proceedings initiated by LK were frivolous and ordered LK to pay EUR 250,000 in damages, as well as the maximum indemnity for legal expenses allowed, being EUR 72.000.
+Moreover, the court decided that the proceedings initiated by LK were reckless and vexatious and ordered LK to pay EUR 250,000 in damages, as well as the maximum indemnity for legal expenses allowed, being EUR 72,000.

 LKB appealed against the decision of 7 February 2017.
 This appeal is still pending before the Antwerp Court of Appeals.
-Parties are exchanging briefs and the court set a hearing for 10 January 2019.
+Parties are exchanging briefs and the court set hearing for 10 January 2019.

-LKI commenced third-party opposition proceedings against the same decision with the Commercial Court of Antwerp, section Antwerp.
+LKI - which was not a party to the first instance proceedings - commenced third-party opposition proceedings against the same decision with the Commercial Court of Antwerp, section Antwerp.
 These proceedings are still pending.
 Parties are exchanging briefs and a court hearing is set for 9 April 2019.

 LKB initiated proceedings against KBC Bank claiming that the bank acted as de facto director of the bankrupted Daleyot entities.
 LKB filed a damage claim against KBC Bank for a provisional amount of USD 90 million.
 Moreover, LKB contests KBC Bank's claim and preferential position in the bankruptcy proceedings of DD Manufacturing and KT Collections (which are Daleyot entities).
-The liquidators of both bankrupted companies were also involved in these proceedings in order to declare the decisions to be taken by the Commercial Court binding on them.
-An introductory hearing was held on 29 September 2016.
-This case is still pending.
-Parties are exchanging briefs and the court set a hearing for 17 January 2018.
+The liquidators of both bankrupted companies were also involved in these proceedings, so that the decisions to be taken by the Commercial Court could be declared binding on them.
+By decision of 14 February 2018, the Commercial Court dismissed LKB's claim and ordered LKB to pay an indemnity for legal expenses, being EUR 18,000.
+This decision cannot be appealed and is therefore final.